seansteel3/random_trader/README.md

 The cyan lines across these charts (no limit or no stop loss orders) all point to the same conclusion: in general, its best to sell when securities go up and hold when securities go down.

-Interestingly, across all the conditions tested, selling stocks at any limit or stop loss threshold outperforms a true random trader.
+Interestingly, across all the conditions tested, selling securities at any limit or stop loss threshold outperforms a true random trader.
 This indicates that replacing “losing” securities in hopes of finding a “winner” does tend to find such winners.
 However, this, coupled with the fact that taking frequent small gains yields better returns, also indicates that there may not be many largescale “winners” in the market.
 But rather that the market in general tends to incrementally increase in value, even if individual securities may decrease.

 To assess long term expected returns, the best limit and stop loss thresholds were randomly sampled 12,500 times over multiple periods.
 However, our hypothetical small scale “monkey retail investor” may not be able to closely monitor and sell securities, which frequently fluctuate by 2-4% within a day or less.
 In fact, many trading platforms actively discourage or even restrict selling securities within one day.